 The colon, :, is one of the most important MATLAB operators.
 It occurs in several different forms.
-The expression 1:10 is a row vector containing the integers from 1 to 10 and is
+The expression 2:9 is a row vector containing the integers from 2 to 9 is and is

-To obtain nonunit spacing, specify an increment.
-For example, 100:-7:50is Back ◀ Doc Doc ► Toc
+To obtain non-unit spacing, specify an increment.
+For example,